pulse2percept/pulse2percept/doc/topics/encoders.rst

 the device, so they are ordinary ``ImageStimulus`` operations applied first (``image.invert()``, ``image.filter('canny')``).

 The projector clock samples a video; it does not re-time it.
-Every ``1 / freq`` the device looks at whatever frame the source is showing (zero-order hold), so a 15 fps source has its frames re-sent and a 60 fps source has frames skipped, and either way the content keeps its own duration.
+Starting at the source's first frame, every ``1 / freq`` the device looks at whatever frame the source is showing (zero-order hold), so a 15 fps source has its frames re-sent and a 60 fps source has frames skipped, and either way the content keeps its own timing -- including a nonzero start time, as a cropped video has.
+A pulse that would not finish before the presentation ends is not started.

 Converting light into retinal current is the job of a photovoltaic model, which pulse2percept does not have yet.
 Until it does, the encoded stimulus offers